Beta-lactamase: KPC (K. pneumoniae carbapenemase) (class A)

 A few class A enzymes, most noted the plasmid-mediated KPC enzymes, are effective carbapenemases as well.
 Ten variants, KPC-2 through KPC-11 are known, and they are distinguished by one or two amino acid substitutions (KPC-1 was re-sequenced in 2008 and found to be 100% homologous to published sequences of KPC-2).
 KPC-1 was found in North Carolina, KPC-2 in Baltimore and KPC-3 in New York.
 They have only 45% homology with SME and NMC/IMI enzymes and, unlike them, can be encoded by self-transmissible plasmids.

 As of February 2009, the class A Klebsiella pneumoniae carbapenemase (KPC) globally has been the most common carbapenemase, and was first detected in 1996 in North Carolina, USA.
 A 2010 publication indicated that KPC producing Enterobacteriaceae were becoming common in the United States.

 CMY (class C)

 The first class C carbapenemase was described in 2006 and was isolated from a virulent strain of Enterobacter aerogenes.
 It is carried on a plasmid, pYMG-1, and is therefore transmissible to other bacterial strains.

 SME (Serratia marcescens enzymes), IMI (IMIpenem-hydrolysing β-lactamase), NMC and CcrA

-In general, these are of little clinical significance.
+In general, these enzymes are of limited clinical significance.

-CcrA (CfiA).
-Its gene occurs in ca. 1–3% of B. fragilis isolates, but fewer produce the enzyme since expression demands appropriate migration of an insertion sequence.
-CcrA was known before imipenem was introduced, and producers have shown little subsequent increase.
+CcrA (also known as CfiA) is encoded by a gene present in approximately 1–3% of Bacteroides fragilis isolates; however, only a subset express the enzyme, as expression generally requires activation by an upstream insertion sequence.
+CcrA-producing strains were identified prior to the clinical introduction of imipenem, and their prevalence has shown little subsequent increase.